 When Should You Take Step 1 or Step 2 CK to Have Your Scores in Time?

 The NBME typically reports USMLE Step 1 and Step 2 CK scores within 4 weeks of taking the exam.
-As such, the latest you should take Step 1 and Step 2 CK would be 1 month before applying to residency.
+As such, the latest you should take Step 1 and Step 2 CK would be 1 month before applying for residency.
 (Remember, you should submit your application on September 15.)
 However, delays in score reporting can occur when the NBME modifies the test format.
 As such, you should check usmle.org for announcements.

 How Long Are Your USMLE Results Good for?